ThomasBowers/Durham-p5-lib/README.md

 Based on the sketch found at https://www.openprocessing.org/sketch/504377
 ## My example Implementation
-Ive implemented my tree class so that it pushes multiple of them to one canvas appearing like a forest.
+I've implemented my tree class so that it pushes multiple tree objects into an array and draws them on to a canvas appearing like a forest.
 I've added html form controls to demonstrate initialising tree objects with different parameters.
-Te kill trees button shows is there to show how through getters and setters I can manipulate objects after creations.
+The kill trees button shows is there to show how through getters and setters I can manipulate tree objects after creation.
 There are also options to remove trees adding to the user experience.
-Ive also added a reset button that moves the trees to the bottom of the window if the window is re-sized as p5 coordinates start from the top and extend downwards
+Ive also added a reset button that moves the trees to the bottom of the window if the window is re-sized as p5 coordinates start from the top and extend downwards.
 <a name="Tree"></a>

 ## Tree